 Looking for some interesting 360-degree performance review questions to ask in your 360 degree feedback questionnaire?

-It is a way of gathering feedback anonymously about a specific employee from multiple people who work with the person in the company.
+360 degree feedback is a way of gathering feedback anonymously about a specific employee from multiple people who work with the person in the company.

 From direct reporting managers to juniors, everyone who interacts with the employee for work rates them on various parameters.
 Some of the parameters include leadership, communication, teamwork, job-related skills, interpersonal relationships, etc.

 After the 360 survey questions are complete, we use them to formulate a report.
-This 360 report will show the strength of the employee and areas where they can improve.
+This 360 report will show the strengths of the employee and areas where they can improve.
 Also, the report will show the employee how others assess them, and what can be done about it.

 To roll out a 360-degree feedback survey, you’ll need a 360 degree feedback software like SurveySparrow.
 Check out a 360 feedback survey created with SurveySparrow.

-50+ Sample 360 Degree Feedback Questions to Ask in 2022
+360 Feedback Example Questions: 60+ Questions to Ask in 2023

 360 feedback questions for managers